codesections/d5/README.md

 # d5— The DIY Dynamic DNS
-*The simple, Unix-philosophy tool to retrieve the your home network's IP address remotely*
+*The simple, Unix-philosophy tool to retrieve your home network's IP address remotely*

 If you want to know the IP address of the computer you're *currently* using,